Group-4-Project-3/Australian-Shark-Attacks/README.md

 ## Credits

-This project was completed as part of a collaborative effort by Brad, Dristi, Mel, and Puja.
+This project was completed as part of a collaborative effort by Brad, Drishti, Mel, and Puja.

 ## License